wlinna/Arkhados/README.md

 **Contribute on [ArkhadosNet](github.com/TripleSnail/ArkhadosNet)**
 Arkhados uses ArkhadosNet for networking.
-I'm sure it could be improved and having some kind of tests for it would be very good.
+I'm sure it could be improved, and having some kind of tests for it would be very good.

-**Redesign and reprogram lobby**
-NOTE: currently lobby means the screen where players go when they join the game.
-Later it will the screen where player can chat with all other players and see the game list.

-Current lobby looks bad and lacks important features.
-For example, players can't select teams, they can't see heroes graphically, chat is very clumsy to use etc. The UI code is also very tied to logic.
-It is clear that adding features to current lobby would not be good in long term.

-Here are some requirements for new lobby

-- Ability to extend it when new requirements are added.
-- Nice way to see portraits of heroes and selecting hero by clicking it.
-There should be possibility to get information about hero like spells, stats and perhaps even 3D model etc.
-- Possibility to select game mode like deathmatch and team deathmatch.
-- Changing map should be easy.
-There should be visible preview image for every map.

 ### Design ###

-**Design new map**
+**Design a new map**

-**Design new hero** The more there are heroes, the better (to certain limit of course).
-If you have good idea, you can design character and give me a link.
+**Design a new hero** The more there are heroes, the better (to certain limit of course).
+If you have good idea, you can design a character and give me a link.
 Just remember that I can't do everything.
 For example, if there isn't decent model with rig and preferably working animations, I wont add it, unless someone makes good enough model and animations for it.

-And the hero must be compatible with Arkhados' philosophy too so there can't be any random elements like dodge chance and no instant hit spells.
+And the hero must be compatible with Arkhados' philosophy too, so there can't be any random elements like dodge chance and no instant hit spells.

 **Create custom UI style for Arkhados**
-Currently Arkhados' UI uses Nifty GUI's default style.
-We should change the font, add decorations, add nice background images to different menus, change colours etc.

 ## License ##